inclement/inclem.net/content/180616-p4arelease0.4.rst

 From now on we intend to move to regular versioned releases rather than the previous rolling master branch.
-Short term targets for the next release include improvements to the python3 build and some argument restructuring to make command line usage simpler and clearer.
+Short term targets for the next release include bringing the python3 build up to full functionality and stability, and some argument restructuring to make command line usage simpler and clearer.

 As of this release, you can now install python-for-android with simply::